electron/i18n/content/current/de-DE/docs/breaking-changes.md

 ### Verhalten geändert: Über IPC gesendete Werte werden nun serialisiert mit dem strukturierten Clone Algorithmus

-The algorithm used to serialize objects sent over IPC (through `ipcRenderer.send`, `ipcRenderer.sendSync`, `WebContents.send` and related methods) has been switched from a custom algorithm to V8's built-in [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), the same algorithm used to serialize messages for `postMessage`.
+The algorithm used to serialize objects sent over IPC (through `ipcRenderer.send`, `ipcRenderer.sendSync`, `WebContents.send` and related methods) has been switched from a custom algorithm to V8's built-in [Structured Clone Algorithm][SCA], the same algorithm used to serialize messages for `postMessage`.
 This brings about a 2x performance improvement for large messages, but also brings some breaking changes in behavior.

 * Sending Functions, Promises, WeakMaps, WeakSets, or objects containing any such values, over IPC will now throw an exception, instead of silently converting the functions to `undefined`.